Findings

 monitor | Watch across future cycles.
 Not urgent, but track for recurrence. |

-accept | Acknowledged.
-Valid observation, no action needed.
-Can be closed. |
+acknowledge | Acknowledged.
+Valid observation, no action needed. |

 Categories